heysokam/confy/readme.md

 ---
 **Done**:
+- [x] Cross compilation for Nim, with the same Zig-confy toolchain
+- [x] Nim code support
+- [x] Optional: custom build filename when calling for the confy task (was default "build.nim", configurable from the `cfg.file` variable, but can be any name when calling the confy task)
 - [x] Remote folders _(same concept as Repositories in SCons)_
 - [x] make-to-confy: Generation of confy globs, diffs and reference code lists for each target
 - [x] make-to-confy: Converter